puppetlabs/bolt/developer-docs/kerberos.md

 #### Building OMI server from source

-When debugging interoperability problems between the winrm gem and OMI server, it may be necessary to build OMI server from source, rather than consuming packages.
+When debugging interoperability problems between the winrm gem and OMI server, it might be necessary to build OMI server from source, rather than consuming packages.
 This makes it easy to modify OMI server code, rebuild and start using it immediately.
 When starting the containers, add the build arg `BUILD_OMI=true` like:

 > docker-compose -f spec/docker-compose.yml build --build-arg BUILD_OMI=true samba-ad omiserver
 > docker-compose -f spec/docker-compose.yml up -d --build samba-ad omiserver